Paolo-Gambardella/React-Native-Scripts/docs/plugins.md

-# Plugin guide for totem-cli
+# Plugin guide for react-native-scripts-cli

-Plugins allow you to add features to totem-cli, such as commands and extensions to the `toolbox` object that provides the majority of the functionality used by totem-cli.
+Plugins allow you to add features to react-native-scripts-cli, such as commands and extensions to the `toolbox` object that provides the majority of the functionality used by react-native-scripts-cli.

-Creating a totem-cli plugin is easy.
+Creating a react-native-scripts-cli plugin is easy.
 Just create a repo with two folders:

 ```
 commands/